Terror (politics): Terror and terrorism

+Charles Tilly defines "terror" as a political strategy defined as "asymmetrical deployment of threats and violence against enemies using means that fall outside the forms of political struggle routinely operating within some current regime", and therefore ranges from "(1) intermittent actions by members of groups that are engaged in wider political struggles to (2) one segment in the modus operandi of durably organized specialists in coercion, including government-employed and government-backed specialists in coercion to (3) the dominant rationale for distinct, committed groups and networks of activists".
+According to Tilly, the term "terror" spans a wide range of human cruelties, from Stalin's use of executions to clandestine attacks by groups like the Basque separatists and the Irish Republican Army and even ethnic cleansing and genocide.

+State terrorism

+State terrorism is a particular concept for a type of political terror that is characterized as terror perpetrated by governments against their own citizens or other states.

 Revolutionary and counter-revolutionary terror

 Revolutionary terror, also known as "Red Terror", was often used by revolutionary governments to suppress counterrevolutionaries.
 The first example was the Reign of Terror during the French Revolution in 1794.
 Other notable examples include the Red Terror in Soviet Russia in 1918–1922, as well as simultaneous campaigns in the Hungarian Soviet Republic and in Finland.
 In China, Red Terror in 1966 and 1967 started the Cultural revolution.

 Counter-revolutionary terror is usually referred to as "White Terror".
 Notable examples are the terror campaigns in France (1794–1795), in Russia (1917–20), in Hungary (1919–1921) and in Spain.
 Modern examples of counter-revolutionary terror include Operation Condor in South America.